intermine/internships/index.md

 We're excited that you're interested in GSoC with InterMine!
 Feel free to browse our [project ideas list](project-ideas/2018/) and please review the [InterMine application guidelines](guidance/students-applying/).
 If you're interested in a project, please email _both_ mentors listed for the project.
 We'll be happy to discuss the projects in more detail.

-If you'd like to start contributing to InterMine, you're welcome to do this anytime, not just GSoC!
+For GSoC applications, your proposal is more important than making PRs or prototypes.
+However - if you'd like to start contributing to InterMine, you're welcome to do this anytime, not just GSoC!
 Check out these locations:

 - Issues labelled [good first bug](https://github.com/intermine/intermine/labels/good%20first%20bug) in InterMine - some of these don't require any coding so can be easy to get started.
 - Any of the issues in these two repos: (Linux / Mac users only). [bsbang-crawler](https://github.com/justinccdev/bsbang-crawler/issues/7) and [bsbang-frontend](https://github.com/justinccdev/bsbang-frontend/issues).